 Directors' liability is the liability of directors for actions they have performed as a director of a legal entity.
 The main rule, however, is that only the legal entity is responsible and not the director.
 Directors' liability is therefore an exception, but that does not mean that the director who does not comply with the rules cannot easily incur liability.
-Below is a brief overview.
+Below is a brief overview for shareholders of Netherlands corporations and their company directors.

 Article 2: 9 of the Dutch Civil Code regulates the internal directors' liability of the board vis-à-vis the legal person.
 Each director is obliged vis-à-vis the legal person to properly perform his duties and bears responsibility for the general course of affairs.
 A director is liable for improper management, unless, partly in view of the duties assigned to others, he cannot be seriously blamed and he has not been negligent in taking measures to avert the consequences of improper administration.
 Read more on this topic in our article that covers internal directors' liability.